Th3Spl/Th3Spl/README.md

 -  UEFI Environment.
 -  Reverse Engineering.

+### More:
+If you want to hire me or you want me to help you with your project add me on discord: Th3Spl

 ### Disclaimer:
 All my projects here are for EDUCATIONAL PURPOSES, I am not responsible for any individual(s) using my code for their own purposes.
 Assume all projects are under [`MIT License`](https://opensource.org/licenses/MIT) unless otherwise specified.